AlishaShahane/NCSU-CSC-591-ADBI/README.md

 ## Generalized Linear Models
 I have built logistic regression models using all parameters, reduced parameter and single best parameter.

-The eBayAuctions.xls file must be in the same directory as the R Script.

-*Installations:* Required packages will be installed automatically in the script.
+__Installations:__ Required packages will be installed automatically in the script.

-Method: Grouping of column values is explained in the attached PDF.
+__Method:__ Grouping of column values is explained in the attached PDF.
 In case seed value is changed, the grouping should be changes as pivot tables generated would be different.

+- The eBayAuctions.xls file must be in the same directory as the R Script.
-Excel containg pivot tables, coefficients is added in the folder as well.
+- Excel containg pivot tables, coefficients is added in the folder as well.
+- In case the seed value is changed, it will result in a different train-test split.
+In this case, the grouping of attribute values must be changed.